John Reid Towel Ring September 19th, 2018 - 03:12:30

 Double crochet in the same space.
 Half double crochet in the next stitch.
 And single crochet 2 together decrease over the last two stitches.
 You can see the buttonhole.
 Sew the button onto the ring part of the towel holder and then just use the buttonhole to close the loop like this.
 And here is the finished hanging ring towel.

 User Agreement, Privacy, Cookies.
-Floor lamps wood lamps wooden floor lamps 8 inch wall clock white bathroom vanity string lights best soap dispenser toilet seat warmer antique rocking chair square tablecloth best bathroom sinks plastic tablecloth outdoor decoration best accent chair.
+Lamp shades table lamps floor lamps modern wall clock double bathroom vanity string lights best soap dispenser toilet seat rocking chair square tablecloth ikea bathroom sinks tablecloth outdoor furniture best armchair.